Advanced Wound Care Center

 FREQUENTLY ASKED QUESTIONS

-• How get a consultation from the Advanced Wound Care Center?
+• How do I get a consultation from the Advanced Wound Care Center?

 You may call the Advanced Wound Care Center directly or be referred by your doctor.
 To make an appointment directly, call: 814-443-8225.